runtools/run/docs/content/introduction/getting-started.md

 run
 ```

-You should see a description of the resource you just created.
-This is the online help, when you invoke Run without any arguments, you get a handy help showing what the current resource is capable of.
+You should see a description of the resource you just created, that is the online help.
+When you invoke Run without any arguments, you get a handy help showing what the current resource is capable of.
 In the present case, there is only one method exposed: `hello`.
 So let's invoke it:

 ```shell
 run hello